MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/settings.md

 search.appverid: met150
 ---

-# Improve data quality by cleaning support case titles
+# Improve data quality by cleaning support case data

 Customer Service Insights uses artificial intelligence technology to give you insights into your customer service data by grouping support cases as *topics* that are a collection of related cases.
 This can help you identify areas for improvement that can have the greatest impact on system performance.